 - Direct you to advertisements;

-- Not actually encrypt your data.
+- Not actually encrypt your data (even if they say they do);

 For more information on this topic, check out my article comparing free VPNs against paid VPNs.